SB-1113

 Plain Language

-Facilities must periodically review and revise the performance, use, and outcomes of their AI algorithms to maximize accuracy and reliability.
-This is an ongoing operational review requirement — not a one-time pre-deployment check.
-The specific frequency is not defined in statute and will likely be set by Department of Health regulations.
+Facilities must periodically review and revise the performance, use, and outcomes of their AI-based algorithms to maximize accuracy and reliability.
+This is an ongoing operational obligation — not a one-time pre-deployment check — requiring continuous monitoring and improvement of AI tools used in clinical decision making.

 Statutory Text